-Note: Effective for the 2022-2023 school year, all currently enrolled school families will be automatically enrolled in OLL's FACTS Continuous Enrollment.
-Parents/Guardians were notified of this change during their 2021-2022 registration.
+Note: All currently enrolled school families will be automatically enrolled in OLL's FACTS Continuous Enrollment.
 OLL's re-registration will now be an "opt-out" process.
-Families will be given an "opt-out" date prior to the student(s) being re-enrolled for the following school year.
+Families will be given an "opt- out" date prior to the student(s) being re-enrolled for the following school year.